World on Fire World Tour

-The World on Fire World Tour is the third concert tour by lead guitarist Slash as a solo artist, which started in July 2014 and was scheduled to resume in late 2015, in support of Slash's third solo album World on Fire.
+The World on Fire World Tour was the third concert tour by lead guitarist Slash as a solo artist, which started in July 2014 and was scheduled to resume in late 2015, in support of Slash's third solo album World on Fire.
 The tour features the same backing band that performed with Slash during his two last tours, billed as "Slash featuring Myles Kennedy and The Conspirators", featuring Myles Kennedy handling lead vocal, bassist Todd Kerns, drummer Brent Fitz and rhythm guitarist Frank Sidoris.

-The setlist during the tour includes songs from Guns N' Roses, Velvet Revolver and Slash's Snakepit beside songs from Slash's solo albums, spawning the DVD Live at the Roxy.
+The set list during the tour included songs from Guns N' Roses, Velvet Revolver and Slash's Snakepit beside songs from Slash's solo albums, spawning the DVD Live at the Roxy.